 Four regional hubs, each managed by a regional learning partner, act as knowledge brokering units for KIX.
 Each hub represents a cluster of GPE partner countries and functions as a regional forum to facilitate cross-country knowledge exchange and mobilization, learning, synthesis, and collaboration among key national education stakeholders.
 The overall objectives and responsibilities of the hubs include:

-- fostering the exchange of demand-driven regional knowledge and building capacity of hub members to identify, use, share, and mobilize evidence related to priority policy challenges.
+- Foster demand-driven regional knowledge exchange and strengthen the capacity of hub members to identify, use, share, and mobilize evidence related to priority policy challenges.

-- producing and disseminating relevant knowledge and evidence syntheses to relevant actors; and
+- Produce relevant knowledge and evidence syntheses and disseminate these to relevant actors.

 KIX Regional Hubs